 A settlement agreement can be made at any point in the civil litigation process, so it is always worth keeping the option of going to court on the table even if a plaintiff ultimately expects or prefers to settle.
 If the defendant in an Omaha wrongful death case does not negotiate in good faith or offer a satisfactory settlement, going to trial may be your only recourse for obtaining fair compensation.

-It should be noted, though, that while a court verdict could result in more money than a private settlement, it could also have the exact opposite outcome.
+It should be noted that while a court verdict could result in more money than a private settlement, it could also have the exact opposite outcome.
 An insufficient settlement offer would result in some compensation for a wrongful death victim’s estate and surviving family, but a court verdict in favor of the defendant would leave them with nothing at all.

 A dedicated injury attorney at Berry Law could help determine whether it is in your best interest to go to court.
 An Omaha attorney will fight to obtain maximum compensation, either by going to trial or settling a wrongful death claim.